jeep/Slots/README.md

 # Using the program
 1. File->Open Folder
    * This can take a while.
-I had 6000 files and it took 25 minutes to load on my system
+I had 6000 files.
+It took 25 minutes to load on my system
    * If the images are not correctly sized you can use File->Set Scale to change the scale.
 I use 7.
 Bigger numbers will make the image smaller.
 2. Select the casino for this session.
 If it is not in the list, you can use File->Add Casino to add it to the list
 3. Use Prev/Next buttons to navigate to the first picture that is part of the play